 The premise of CBAE is simple: you’re supposed to provide abstinence and only abstinence education to teenagers.
 That means no talk about condoms and birth control being next-best options.
 In some ways, CBAE is a counterpoint to the Title X Family Planning funding, which chiefly goes to safe-sex education and materials rather than abstinence education.
 Its premise is equally simple: if you’re going to have sex, use condoms and birth control.
 Congress chooses to fund both.

-Were I more audacious regarding CBAE proposals, I’d have used George Orwell’s 1984 as a template for the programs ; almost everyone in it conforms to the numbing will of an all-powerful state and many belong to the “Junior Anti-Sex League,” complete with scarlet sashes.
+Were I more audacious regarding CBAE proposals, I’d have used George Orwell’s 1984 as a template for the programs, since almost everyone in the novel conforms to the numbing will of an all-powerful state and many belong to the “Junior Anti-Sex League,” complete with scarlet sashes.
 I hope someone turned in a CBAE application proposing scarlet sashes for all participants.

 More on point, however, page two of the RFP says: